agentcooper/react-pdf-highlighter/README.md

 ### FAQ

 ##### Can I get a new PDF with the highlights embedded into the document?

 No, but [pdf-annotation-service](https://github.com/agentcooper/pdf-annotation-service) might be helpful for you.

+##### Wasn't this named react-pdf-annotator at some point?

+Yes, but people from https://www.pdfannotator.com/ asked me to rename, since [they have a trademark for PDF Annotator](https://www.pdfannotator.com/en/help/infodisclaimer).

 ### Compatibility